CS231n • Convolutional Neural Networks

 -

-Challenges: While CNNs achieve human-level performance in many cases, issues such as interpretability, fairness, and regulatory approval remain active areas of research.
+While CNNs often achieve human-level accuracy, issues of interpretability, fairness, and regulatory approval remain active areas of research.

 Broader Impacts